summerhays/new_momisms/_pages/mentions.md

 ---
 <h2 class="title"><i class="fa-solid fa-award"></i> &nbsp;Hono(u)rable Mentions/<a href="/dictionary/040">Horrors (#40)</a></h2>

-There are many words and phrases that mom says often, but that we have a [dim recollection](/dictionary/210/) of other people saying too.
+There are many words and phrases that mom says often, but that we have a [dim recollection (#210)](/dictionary/210/) of other people saying too.

 * *At the drop of a hat*.
 Definition: without delay or good reason.
 * *Bouncing off the walls*.
 Hyperactive.
 The behavior of young children at a high-sugar birthday party.